arihant-bhuyan/Investment-Portfolio/README.md

 # Tableau: Detailed Analysis of Tableau Charts and Dashboard
 ## 1. Line Graph: Transaction History and Asset Price Over Time
-- **Assets Tracked (via Filters)**: Multiple assets are tracked, but the graph currently displays the iShares Core US Aggregate Bond ETF.
-However, it can be filtered for other assets like SPDR S&P 500 ETF, Tesla, etc.
+- **Assets Tracked (via Filters)**: Multiple assets are tracked on the line chart and could be displayed per asset since its dynamic in nature.
 - **Analysis for All Assets**:
   - SPDR S&P 500 ETF Trust shows consistent growth, with occasional dips, highlighting its position as a stable, long-term performer.
   - Tesla Inc. is volatile with noticeable fluctuations, typical for tech stocks, offering potential high returns but carrying significant risk.